Last modified: Nov. 18, 2023, 2:26 p.m.

-This species is found all over Belgium.
+This fairly common species is found all over Belgium.

 The case, only constructed after the fourth moulting, is made of maximal 3 seed capsules spun together.